openwebdocs/owd-website/pages/content/reports/2025/index.md

 Each guide explains the authentication method and how it works, walking through the main flows involved, highlighting potential vulnerabilities and outlining recommended practices.

-### CSS documentation

-TBD Estelle
+### Accessibility Compat Data

+In 2025 we supported the [Accessibility Compat Data](https://github.com/lolaslab/accessibility-compat-data) project run by [Lola Odelola](https://lolaslab.co).

+As creators of the Browser Compat Data (BCD) project as well as active participants in the W3C WebDX CG and contributors to the Baseline and web-features projects, we see the need to research compatibility data for accessibility feature support in browsers and in Assistive Technologies (AT).
+We're supporting this effort with our expertise and we contributed a $5,000 USD grant for the research phase of this project which Lola kicked off in 2025.

 ## Project Economics: Finding a Sustainable Future for Web Platform Documentation

 Open Web Doc's budget is openly shared with the community on the [Open Collective Platform](https://opencollective.com/open-web-docs#category-BUDGET).
 While this makes our transactions viewable, it does not readily convey the challenges we face when it comes to long-term project sustainability.
 Memberships, grants, one-time sponsorships, and recurring donations are forecasted against known expenses; sustainability requires balancing this revenue and risk.

+In March 2025, Jory Burson and Florian Scholz gave a talk at the FOSS Backstage conference in Berlin: [Project Economics: A case study with Open Web Docs](https://program.foss-backstage.de/fossback25/talk/RDZVGW/).
+We presented some insights to how we “sell” open documentation (which isn’t on software dependency lists) and talked about our fundraising strategies.

-Last year was again a challenging year for open source sustainability across the tech industry, and OWD was not an exception: the OWD Governing Committee made the difficult decision to part with a cherished part-time team member.
+However, the reality is that last year was again a challenging year for open source sustainability across the tech industry, and OWD was not an exception: the OWD Governing Committee made the difficult decision to part with a cherished part-time team member.
 This allowed the project to rebalance risk and ensure OWD could make it into the next funding cycle.

 To further reduce risk, OWD is working to diversify its funding sources.
 Membership revenue accounts for the greatest source of financial support.
 In 2025, OWD was very grateful to have the support of Platinum Members Google and Microsoft, Gold Member Igalia, and Silver Member Bloomberg.
 Additionally, the Sovereign Tech Fund committed a total of 220,000€ to Open Web Docs to help web developers to secure their sites by documenting Web Security and Privacy topics.
 This investment started in 2025 and continues in 2026.
 For the fiscal year 2025, OWD was able to raise about $662,000 USD in total.